Eligibility and Applications

 - Meet various federal regulatory requirements

 Federal student aid will be awarded to all eligible part-time students on a rolling basis as applications are received by the Office of Financial Aid.
-Need-based University aid, which is may be available during the fall/spring semesters, could be awarded to eligible students when the FAFSA is received by the following deadlines:
+Need-based University aid, which may be available, could be awarded to eligible students when the FAFSA is received by the following deadlines:

 The FAFSA must be received by the federal processing center by June 1.